 You will see families holding hands and even animals.
 Our kids loved it!
 They spent a lot of time just trying to come up with the story and what the Native Americans were trying to tell us about their family and life.

 If you want a longer adventure, there is a boardwalk that you can walk down to hunt for more petroglyph drawings.
 It was like an Easter egg hunt for the kids!

-Seeing the Hickman Bridge is worth the hike.
+Seeing the Hickman Bridge is worth the backpacking trip.
 However, we do not think that was the best part.
 The loop around the Hickman Bridge, includes this spectacular overlook view.
 That was the most incredible part for our family…just soaking up the view.

 Our kids are a little bit older, but we did see lots of younger kids (including toddlers) on this same hike.
 It is a moderate hike, but still good for kids.
 Be sure you pack lots of water.
+As a regular hiker, we always pack a lot of water.
+Pack more than you think you will need.
 You always want to be prepared, even on a shorter hike.

 Less than a mile from Capitol Reef Park, is the Llamas Adventures at Capitol Reef Resort.
 We took a 2 hour hike with some new llama friends.
 We each got our own llama to lead on our adventure.
 We also had a guide.
 We homeschool our kids, so this was such an incredible learning opportunity for them.
 They learned about the environment, the llamas, and even Capitol Reef Park from the local guide.
 It was an incredible experience for the whole family.

 If you have a little extra time, stop by the Gifford House to try a pie.
 They have amazing pies for only $5.99.
 It is a tasty treat after a hike!